Skip to content

 Bill reviews Web Design for ROI by Lance Loveday & Sandra Niehaus…

 Each year I find one or two books that really stand out.
-This book, Web Design for ROI, changed the way I look at current projects and helped me identify better strategies for building web sites.
+This book, Web Design for ROI, changed the way I look at current eCommerce projects and helped me identify better strategies for building web sites.

 Rich adds: I agree this is an excellent book.